codeneuro/neurofinder-python/README.md

 # neurofinder-python

-Python module for testing neuron finding algorithms.
+> python module for testing neuron finding algorithms.

+This repository contains a module and a CLI for working with neuron finding algorithms.
+It is used by the [neurofinder](https://github.com/neurofinder) benchmarking challenge to compare ground truth results to results from submitted algorithms.

 ## install